 My name is Carissa Lucas.
-I am a first year Biomedical Engineering Major originally from Melbourne, Australia but currently live in Maine.
+I am a second-year Biomedical Engineering Major originally from Melbourne, Australia but currently live in Maine.
 Besides Model UN, I am part of the Astronomy Club and Red Cross Club.
 I also enjoy hiking, camping, archery, and reading in my free time.

 Hello, I’m Katherine!
-I’m a second year pre-med Biochemistry major from San Antonio, Texas (Go Spurs!).
+I’m a third-year pre-med Biochemistry major from San Antonio, Texas (Go Spurs!).
 I’m also working on an International Plan degree designation with Spanish as my chosen language.
 On campus I’m in greek life, and in my free time I like to volunteer, hike, and explore the outdoors and Atlanta!
-You can probably find me at some boba or coffee place on the weekends.
-I will not be present for GTMUN in the fall because I will be studying abroad in Barcelona, but until then I’ll be serving as an Assistant USG Logistics!
+I am also serving as the Secretary-General of our collegiate conference in the fall!

 Press Corps Director

 Hello everyone!
-My name is Amanda Valencia, and I am a second-year International Affairs major with a minor in Business.
+My name is Amanda Valencia, and I am a third-year International Affairs major with a minor in Business.
 Although my heart is in Atlanta, I enjoy putting myself in new environments because there is always so much to learn and fun to have.
 I’ve gotten the opportunity to travel to many different countries and try new things in the process.
-Aside from my involvement in Model UN, I am a member in Greek Life, and a teaching assistant for math and language arts classes for young adults wanting to obtain their GED’s.
+Aside from my involvement in Model UN, I am a member of Greek Life and a teaching assistant for math and language arts classes for young adults wanting to obtain their GEDs.
 I also love cats.